EmmetMcD/scalableProj3/README.md

 Requires python3.8 and asyncio.

-Each device-name is in the constants file - update this for each new device in the network Run the server:
+Each device-name is in the constants file - update this for each new device in the network

+genDrone is a handy tmux-based script that spins up all the Drone's sensors/actuators:

+    source genDrone
+    tmux attach

+You can then use ctrl+B [SENSORNAME/INT] to look at different devices' loggings

+For manual running:
+Run the server:

     PYTHONPATH=. python3 ./drone/server.py